Friday, 11 January 2019

 So at the point when I asked Sasha for her opinions on the book, she wasn't interested in looking at it or discussing it.
 Possibly because I picked the wrong time (it's very difficult to pick the right time though!) but also because she just has in her mind that she hates books, or reading pretty much anything which is not on a screen.
 Randomly we did hit on some success with printed material last year, when Sasha's Auntie bought her a subscription to The Week Junior magazine for Christmas.
 As a gift she wasn't thrilled with the idea, but as it started turning up on the doormat regularly it caught her eye and piqued her interest.
 Now she always opens it as soon as it arrives and scans for the articles which are of most interest to her (generally those about gaming or technology, or anything with pictures or short and humorous!).

-* these links are Amazon Affiliate links.
-I've not been paid to promote these books but if you use these links to order, I may receive a small commission (if I've done this right!).
+* Amazon Affiliate links.
+If you use these or click on pictures to order, I will receive a small commission.
 Other good book retailers are available.

 To find out more about our experiences, please check out our 'About Us' page.
 If you are looking for more information on Pathological Demand Avoidance, the posts below may help.